Sodium ions - Na+

 But all these co-transport proteins must also take in sodium ions, and discharge them, together with the other molecules, inside the epithelial cells.

 They then diffuse around the cell in the cytoplasm.

 On the other surface of the cell, near to a network of blood capillaries, there are specific carrier proteins

 forming channels through which amino acids (and glucose) can pass.

 As the blood is always taking away these nutrients (towards the liver and general circulation) these nutrients are in a lower concentration outside the cell than inside.
 So the amino acids (and glucose) diffuse down a concentration gradient and out through the carrier protein channels - facilitated diffusion

 Sodium-dependent glucose cotransporters also exist in the proximal convoluted tubule of the kidney and they perform renal glucose reabsorption.

-Sodium is also involved in the passage of nervous impulses along the axon of a neuron, and at synapses between them.
+Sodium ions are also involved in the passage of nervous impulses along the axon of a neuron, and at synapses between them.